Nicolás Maduro: Early and personal life

-Nicolás Maduro Moros was born on 23 November 1962 in Caracas, Venezuela, into a working-class family.
-His father, Nicolás Maduro García, who was a prominent trade union leader, died in a motor vehicle accident on 22 April 1989.
-His mother, Teresa de Jesús Moros, was born in Cúcuta, a Colombian border town at the boundary with Venezuela.
-He was born into a leftist family and "militant dreamer of the Movimiento Electoral del Pueblo (MEP)".
+Nicolás Maduro Moros was born on 23 November 1962 in Caracas, (Note: Although Nicolás Maduro's exact birthplace has been questioned on several occasions and high-ranking government officials have differed on its details, most sources agree that he was born in Caracas.
+See ' for more details.) into a working-class family.
+His father, Nicolás Maduro García, was a prominent trade union leader and a "militant dreamer" of the Movimiento Electoral del Pueblo (MEP); he died in a motor vehicle accident on 22 April 1989.
+His mother, Teresa de Jesús Moros, was born in Cúcuta, a Colombian city on the border with Venezuela.
 Maduro was raised in Calle 14, a street in Los Jardines, El Valle, a working-class neighborhood on the western outskirts of Caracas.
-The only male of four siblings, he had three sisters, María Teresa, Josefina, and Anita.
+The only male of four siblings, he has three sisters: María Teresa, Josefina, and Anita.

-Maduro was raised as a Roman Catholic.
-In 2012, it was reported by the New York Times that he was a follower of Indian Hindu guru Sathya Sai Baba and previously visited the guru in India in 2005.
-He stated in a 2013 interview that "my grandparents were Jewish, from a Sephardic Moorish background, and converted to Catholicism in Venezuela".
+Maduro was raised Catholic.
+In 2012, it was reported by The New York Times that he was a follower of Indian Hindu guru Sathya Sai Baba and previously visited the guru in India in 2005.
+In a 2013 interview, Maduro stated that his grandparents were Jewish, from a Sephardic background, and converted to Catholicism in Venezuela.